GitHub Actions

 Job definition

-On this part, we set the name of our job: terraform and setup to runs-on GitHub virtual-environments using ubuntu-latest.
+In this part, we set the name of our job: terraform, and configure it to run on GitHub virtual-environments using ubuntu-latest.

 1